Lemon Law in West Virginia

-It is the duty of the manuafacturer, agent, or authorized dealer to replace the vehicle.
+It is the duty of the manufacturer, agent, or authorized dealer to replace the vehicle.
 It is also the right of the consumer to sue for repurchase if the vehicle is not replaced.

 Matters should be initially handled with the manufacturer, agent, or authorized dealer.
 However, attorneys who specialize in the Lemon Law can assist with legal matters.
 And in West Virginia, you can file a lawsuit without having to arbitrate your claim.